Seven Churches of Revelation

 Location: Alaşehir – distance from Çeşme 235km

 The Church of St. Ioannes has been in the city since the Early Byzantine Period (6th century).
 Located almost in the centre of the city walls, the Church of St. Ioannes is the only surviving church within the ancient city.
 Today, it is called “Üçayak” or “the Church of St. John” (of St. John the Apostle); its original name is uncertain.
-Travellers’ accounts show almost all of the church was already ruined by the early 19th century, with only its four partly standing piers from which the remains of brick arches rise, part of a wall of the choir, and some damaged frescoes surviving and today the site of the church functions as an open-air museum with the four piers, one of which is preserved only to ground level, and a number of artefacts brought from neighbouring Alaşehir.
+Travellers’ accounts show almost all of the church was already ruined by the early 19th century, with only its four partly standing piers from which the remains of brick arches rise, part of a wall of the choir, and some damaged frescoes surviving and today the site of the church functions as an open-air museum with the four piers, one of which is preserved only to ground level, and several artefacts brought from neighbouring Alaşehir.
 As only the four piers of the building exist, most suggestions can not go beyond speculation until a thorough excavation has been conducted.
 The pillars’ height, thickness and connection to the arches give the impression that it was once a magnificent structure.

 The best-preserved pier is located in the northeast.
 It is about 14.5 metres high, with the brick vault fragments surmounting it.
 All its faces are made of ashlar masonry, while the north and especially the east faces are damaged and subsequently partly restored.
 The stone string course is at the top of the pier, which is only on the south and west sides.
 In plan, the pier has straight edges on the north and east, while on the south and west, it has profiles with re-entrant angles indicative of the surmounting arches.
 Today, among the vault fragments, one can trace the springing of the arches on the west and south, a pendentive fragment at the southwest corner, as well as the facades articulated by blind arches recessed twice on the north and on the east with saw-tooth brick ornament.